cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/camel-quarkus-example/Readme.md

-# Apache Camel with Spring Boot for Beginners
+# Apache Camel with Quarkus for Beginners
 Code samples demonstrated in https://youtu.be/9zQshmkn6zA .

 # camel-quarkus-example